SCREAMSOCIETY/SolanaBurner/CNFT_SIMULATION_NOTICE.md

 ## Important Information About cNFT Burning

-When using the Solburnt application, you'll notice that compressed NFTs (cNFTs) are handled differently from regular tokens and NFTs.
+When using the SolBurn application, you'll notice that compressed NFTs (cNFTs) are handled differently from regular tokens and NFTs.
 This document explains why and what to expect.

 ## Why Simulation Mode?